tgherzog/sailbuddy-pages/index.md

 moving, Sail Buddy can't make this calculation.
 To correct for this, your boat should be moving, or you should change the option in Settings to match the native data sent by your device.

+**Nope, none of that solves my problem**

+Sail Buddy has a feature that lets you send me a text log of your data sessions.
+First, from your home screen, go to Settings > Sail Buddy, scroll down a bit, and make sure the "Log Status Messages" option is turned on.
+Then try to use the app again, i.e. whatever isn't working for you.
+When you've finished, click the Settings tab in Sail Buddy, scroll to the bottom and click the "Share Status Logs" button to send me your data.

 ### Privacy Policy ### {#privacy}

-All personal information collected by Sail Buddy, including your location and any metadata you enter yourself, is only stored on your iOS device Sail Buddy does not interact with a data server and does not access or store information remotely.
+All personal information collected by Sail Buddy, including your location and any metadata you enter yourself, is only stored on your iOS device.
+Sail Buddy does not interact with a data server and does not access or store information remotely.

 ### Contact Information ### {#contact}